 [Regulation 211 inserted in Gazette 28 Jun 2002 p.
-3017.]
+3017; amended in Gazette 11 Apr 2008 p.
+1380.]

 212. Board to establish investment plans

-(1) The Board is to establish one or more investment plans for Retirement Access Members with asset allocations determined by the Board.
+(1) The Board is to establish one or more investment plans for GESB Super (Retirement Access) Members with asset allocations determined by the Board.

 (2) The Board may alter the asset allocation for a readymade investment plan whenever the Board considers it appropriate to do so.

+(2A) The Board must ensure that for each readymade investment plan established under regulation 106(1) there is a corresponding readymade investment plan established under this regulation with the same asset allocation.

-(3) The Board may establish an investment plan under which a Retirement Access Member who selects that plan may select the Member’s own asset allocation subject to any conditions determined by the Board.
+(3) The Board may establish an investment plan under which a GESB Super (Retirement Access) Member who selects that plan may select the Member’s own asset allocation subject to any conditions determined by the Board.

-(4) The Board must notify all Retirement Access Members of —
+(4) The Board must notify all GESB Super (Retirement Access) Members of —

-(a) the establishment of a new investment plan for Retirement Access Members including, in the case of a readymade investment plan, the asset allocation for that plan;
+(a) the establishment of a new investment plan for GESB Super (Retirement Access) Members including, in the case of a readymade investment plan, the asset allocation for that plan;

 (b) any material change in the asset allocation of a readymade investment plan; and